 Contributory Fault in Florida

 Up until 1973, Florida was a pure contributory fault state.
 This led to many at-fault drivers nitpicking to find small mistakes on the part of the victim to prevent recovery for any resulting injuries.
-Today, Florida is a pure comparative law state.
+Today, Florida is a modified comparative law state.

 Contributory fault is still described in the Florida statutes as something that will diminish but not bar a person’s recovery of damages.
-So, if you are hurt in an accident in Florida, you may still be eligible for damages even if you are mostly at fault in the accident.
+So, if you are hurt in an accident in Florida, you may still be eligible for damages unless you are mostly at fault in the accident.
 Make sure you speak with an experienced personal injury lawyer to help you determine what you may be eligible for.

 How a Personal Injury Lawyer Can Help